dail8859/NotepadNext/README.md

 Packages are available for Windows, Linux, and MacOS.

 Below are the supported distribution mechanisms.
-There may be other ways to download/install the application, but this project will likely not be able to offer any support for those since they are made availble by other individuals.
+There may be other ways to download/install the application, but this project will likely not be able to offer any support for those since they are made available by other individuals.

 ## Windows
 Windows packages are available as an installer or a stand-alone zip file on the [release](https://github.com/dail8859/NotepadNext/releases) page.
 The installer provides additional components such as an auto-updater and Windows context menu integration.
 You can easily install it with Winget: